teja618/Angular-ToDo-App-Repo/README.md

 # Angular ToDo App

+A Single Paged simple To Do App built on Angular.

 This project is about learning angular as beginner to understand components and its communication in between.

 ## Development server